isabella232/terraform-aws-crossbar/README.md

 We use [HashiCorp Packer](https://www.packer.io/) to bake AMI images directly from our Crossbar.io FX Docker images.

+The AMI is build according to the packaging file [crossbarfx-ami.json](crossbarfx-ami.json).
 To rebuild and publish AMI images after a new Crossbar.io FX Docker image has been published, run:

 ```console
 make build